SeriousOldMan/Simulator-Controller/Docs/Race Engineer Commands (EN).md

 1. Conversation

-	[{Hi, Hey} %name%, %name% do you hear me, %name% I need you, Hey %name% where are you]
+	[{Hi, Hey} %name%, %name% do you hear me, %name% I need you, %name% where are you, %name% come in please]

-	[Yes please, Yes of course, Yes go on, Perfect go on, Go on please, Head on please, Okay let's go on, I agree, Right]
+	[Yes {please, of course}, {Yes, Perfect} go on, {Go, Okay go} {on, on please, ahead, ahead please}, I agree, Right, Correct, Confirmed, I confirm, Affirmative]

-	[No {thank you, not now, I will call you later}, Not at the moment]
+	[No {thank you, not now, I will call you later}, Not at the moment, Negative]

 	[(CanYou) tell me a joke, Do you have a joke for me]

-	[Shut up, Silence please, Be quiet please, I must concentrate]
+	[Shut up, Silence please, Be quiet please, I must concentrate, I {must, need to} focus now, Please be quiet]

-	[Okay you can talk, I can listen {now, again}, You can talk {now, again}]
+	[Okay you can talk, I can listen {now, again}, You can talk {now, again}, Keep me {informed, updated, up to date}]

 	[Please no more (Announcements), No more (Announcements), No more (Announcements) please]